sethbattin/sethbattin.github.io/posts/blogging-with-markdown.md

 There are things I can't yet do, but I've covered a high fraction of those goals so far.

-Goal 0: I want to make a system where I can write markdown and produce html.
+- Goal 0: I want to make a system where I can write markdown and produce HTML.
-Goal 2: I want that html to be very simple, accessible, and functional Goal 3: I want to avoid creating special-case markdown to accomplish html nuances Goal 4: I want to build a featureful blogging platform within the above contraints.
+- Goal 2: I want that HTML to be very simple, accessible, and functional
+- Goal 3: I want to avoid creating special-case markdown to accomplish HTML nuances
+- Goal 4: I want to build a featureful blogging platform within the above constraints.
-Goal 5: I want to avoid storing metadata; markdown input, web-root output only.
+- Goal 5: I want to avoid storing metadata; markdown input, web-root output only.

 I also retain some high-level goals like respect for readers, especially their privacy.
-I also don't want to require an iphone or even youtube-bandwith.
+I also don't want to require an iPhone or even YouTube-bandwidth.
 That's also the spirit of the web, so sayeth I.

 ## Implementation Details